 Education Code 33.091(c-1)

 At least once every two years, the following employees shall take a training course from an authorized provider in the subject matter of concussions:

 - A coach of an interscholastic athletic activity shall take a course approved by the UIL.

 - An athletic trainer who serves as a member of a district's concussion oversight team shall take a course approved by the Texas Department of Licensing and Regulation (TDLR) or a course approved for continuing education credit by the licensing authority for athletic trainers.

-- A licensed health-care professional, other than an athletic trainer, who serves as a member of a district's concussion oversight team shall take a course approved by the UIL, TDLR, or the appropriate licensing authority for the profession.
+- A school nurse or licensed health-care professional, other than an athletic trainer, who serves as a member of a district's concussion oversight team shall take a course approved by the UIL, TDLR, or the appropriate licensing authority for the profession.

 The employee must submit proof of timely completion of an approved course to the superintendent or designee.
-A licensed health-care professional who is not in compliance with these training requirements may not serve on a concussion oversight team in any capacity.
+A school nurse or licensed health-care professional who is not in compliance with these training requirements may not serve on a concussion oversight team in any capacity.
 [See FM]

 Education Code 38.158

 A school nurse employed by a district must complete a TEA-approved online course of instruction for school nurses regarding managing students with seizure disorders that includes information about seizure recognition and related first aid.